Best Edge Computers: Driving the Future of Distributed Computing

 - Provides up to 21 TOPS of AI performance

-- Ideal for computer vision, NLP, and robotics applications
+- Ideal for use in computer vision, natural language processing, and robotics applications

 - Energy efficient (10-15W power consumption)